Links on Android Authority may earn us a commission. Learn more.

 How to download a .vcf file of your contacts:

-- On your iPhone, go to your Settings app and then your profile at the top.
+- On your iPhone, go to your Settings and then tap on your profile at the top.

 - Tap iCloud and toggle on Contacts.
 Your contacts will upload to Apple’s cloud services shortly.